Best Portable Photo Printer for Photography on the Go

 The app will allow you to print to a friend’s Sprocket, select photos from your gallery or social media and produce a range of artistic applications such as collage and even video.

-The battery is charged via an included USB cable and will give you up to 45 prints.
+The battery pack is charged via an included USB cable and will give you up to 45 prints.

 A single print from the Sprocket takes about 30 seconds to generate and the image quality is more than adequate.
 There’s a great balance of brightness, colour and contrast.